KaungHtetCho-22/mkdocs-bio/docs/index.md

-# Biodiversity Project Documentation
+# **Biodiversity Project Documentation**

 Welcome to the documentation hub for the Biodiversity Project.

-This site covers end-to-end guidance for deploying IoT devices, training AI models for eco-acoustic analysis, and running the production inference pipeline for biodiversity monitoring and scoring.
-It includes a minimal setup path to get you started quickly.
+This covers end-to-end guidance for deploying IoT devices, training AI models for eco-acoustic analysis, and running the production inference pipeline for biodiversity monitoring and scoring.
+It includes a minimal setup path to get started quickly.

 ![System Overview Diagram](images/overview-diagram.png){ style="width: 80%; display: block; margin: 0 auto;" }